Daguhh/naivecalendar/README.rst

  - Use mouse or keyboard to interact with the calendar.
  - Hit bottom arrows to cycle through months.
  - Hit a day to create a linked event.
 (A day with attached event will appear yellow.)
  - Create multiple event type and with between them

 Shortcuts
 ^^^^^^^^^

 Shortcuts have to be entered in the rofi command prompt.
+Those are default shortcuts, you can modify them in <theme>.cfg files.
 *Sym* is the symbol displayed, you can type either *Sym* or *Keys* to execute an action

 ====  =====  =======  ========  ========================================